Lois Meek Stolz

-Lois Hayden Meek Stolz (1891-1984) was an American psychologist and educator in the field of child development and parent-child relations.
+Lois Hayden Meek Stolz (1891–1984) was an American psychologist and educator in the field of child development and parent-child relations.
 She was a (full) professor of psychology at Stanford University and the author of several highly regarded texts.

 Meek Stolz received the American Psychological Association (APA, Division 7) Award for Distinguished Contributions to Developmental Psychology in 1968.

 Biography

-Lois Meek was born and raised Washington, D.C. on October 19, 1891.
+Lois Meek was born and raised Washington, D.C., on October 19, 1891.
 After completing high school at Washington Normal School in 1912, she taught and subsequently became a supervisor in the Washington D.C. public school system.
 Meek received her A.B. degree at George Washington University with honors in 1921.
 She attended graduate school at Teachers College, Columbia University where she obtained her M.A. in 1922 and Ph.D. in 1925 under the mentorship of Professors Patty Smith Hill and Arthur I. Gates.

 After finishing her degree, Meek worked as an administrator and project director at the Teachers College Institute of Child Welfare Research, where she worked with Helen Thompson Woolley in setting up on a child development program funded by the Laura Spelman Rockefeller Fund.
 Meek was the first president of the National Association of Nursery Education (1929) and was the first woman to chair the Committee for the National Society for the Study of Education.

 Meek married a physician, Dr. Herbert Rowell Stolz, on March 7, 1938.
 The couple moved Chicago for one year, where Meek Stolz was employed as a research associate at the University of Chicago (1939-1940).
 During this time, Meek Stolz published her book Your Child’s Development and Guidance Told in Pictures (1940), which received a Parent’s Magazine award.
 After moving to Oakland, CA in 1940, the couple worked together on the Child Adolescent Study––a longitudinal study of adolescent boys' physical development conducted at the University of California at Berkeley Institute of Child Welfare from 1940 to 1943.

 Meek Stolz joined the faculty of Stanford University in 1944.
 She began her career at Stanford as an instructor in the psychology department before being promoted to full professor in 1947.
 In 1957, Stolz retired from Stanford and was named professor emerita.
-She died in Palo Alto, CA in 1984.
+She died in Palo Alto, California in 1984.